Add Static Files

 How Antora identifies static UI files

 Antora recognizes a number of non-publishable files and folders at the top level of a UI bundle.
 This list consists of the folders helpers, layouts, and partials and the optional ui.yml file.
-Although these files and folders end up in the UI bundle, they are not copied into the site’s output directory.
+Although these files and folders are present in the UI bundle, they are not copied into the site’s output directory.
 In other words, they are not static files.
-Rather, they’re used to compose the HTML pages that are published or for configuration.
+Instead, they’re used to compose the HTML pages that are published or for configuration.

 $ mkdir src/static

-Let’s now add a file to this new folder and three static files (one hidden) directly to the src folder.
+Let’s now add several files, including one that is hidden, to the src/static folder.
 Here’s a file tree that shows the location of these new files:

 src/